TIBHannover/diaspora/wp2/t2.1/v2_1/docker/linux/README.md

   any node can be expanded by double clicking it and all the characteristics that are associated with it can be visualized.
-  By single clicking the node all the information associated with the node can be seen on the right hand side bar
+  By single clicking the node all the information associated with the node can be seen on the right hand side bar.